100grams/CoreLocationUtils/README.markdown

 - After <code>CLLocationDeadReckoning</code> starts, it listens to CoreLocation updates and generates new DR locations after no location updates are received from CoreLocation for a predefined time interval, defined by <code>kDeadReckoningInterval</code>.

 - You register for DR location updates by calling the <code>addListener</code> method of <code>CLLocationDispatch</code>.
-You must also respond to the <code>CLLocationDeadReckoningHandler</code> protocol messages, which will be sent to your by CLLocationDispatch.
+You must also respond to the <code>CLLocationDeadReckoningHandler</code> protocol messages, which will be sent to your listener by CLLocationDispatch.

 ## How to use ##

-1. Fork this repo
+1. Clone this repo
 2. Add CoreLocationUtils folder to your project.
 2. Link with CoreLocation framework.